 Source: Modified work of Christoph Roser (AllAboutLean.com)

+The classical economists of the late 18th century, Adam Smith, David Ricardo, John Stuart Mill, and Thomas Robert Malthus, considered land as the scarce resource which we might today classify as part of natural capital stock.
+They feared that the land-owners would monopolise the production processes with economic growth as location became relatively scarcer resulting in higher rents.
+This would eventually reduce profit margins for capital investments and shrink wages to lead stagnation, social inequality, and high unemployment.
+In other words, higher rents could crowd out productive investment.

+For the classical economist, David Ricardo, the stock of land (which is treated as fixed natural capital) was viewed as a fundamental driver of growth and well-being.
+Robert Malthus (in his Essay on the Principle of Population) theorised that the stock of labour (unskilled human capital) and the change in this stock (given by population growth) was constrained by the productivity of the land.

-However, the Industrial Revolution driven by innovation and technological advancement modified these fears of the Classical economists as modern machines and factories (produced capital) substituted for both unskilled labour and scarce land resources in the production process.
+However, the Industrial Revolution, driven by innovation and technological advancement, modified these fears of the Classical economists as modern machines and factories (produced capital) substituted for both unskilled labour and scarce land resources in the production process.
 Population increased accompanied by improvements in health via technological advancements.
 Later, elements associated with higher capabilities of labour (Sen 1985) through the so-called knowledge-based economy, have led to the substitution of skilled labour (which we call human capital) for all three of the previous types of capitals (i.e. natural capital, produced capital, and unskilled labour).
 Labour (skilled and unskilled) and physical capital are reproducible types of capital.

 Similarly, some natural capital is reproducible (i.e. renewable capital such as forests).
 However, most natural capital is non-renewable such as minerals and energy resources.
 Concerns over the complete exhaustion of non-renewable natural capital are not new in resource economics.
 Jevons (1865) was likely the first notable economist to warn of the possible consequences of depleting a non-renewable natural capital resource (that is, coal) to meet the increasing energy demands of that time.
 However, with new technological advancements to meet energy demands from alternative energy resources (from renewable resources, for example, wind, solar and biomass) there is almost certainly more coal remaining in the ground than has ever been extracted.